 Bitfinex has the edge when it comes to security protocols, but your funds are safe on both exchanges.

 Bitfinex keeps only 0.5% of cryptocurrency assets online, holding the rest in cold wallets.
 Additionally, these cold wallets need the manual approval of multiple Bitfinex employees to even allow access.
 The team also backs up the database every day, monitors for suspicious behavior, and allow you to instantly freeze your account if you think it’s been compromised.

-Binance doesn’t outline their security policies on their website, but there have been a few instances in which the team has proved their dedication to security.
+Binance doesn’t outline its security policies on its website, but there have been a few instances in which the team has proved their dedication to security.
 Most recently, some Binance users fell victim to a phishing/API attack.
 Once the team spotted suspicious trading activity, they froze the accounts, reverted the trades, and returned funds back to the appropriate users.

 Customer support on both platforms is about equal and on par with the rest of the industry.
 Spikes in trading volume and new registrations sometimes causes delays in response times, but otherwise, both teams are generally helpful.

 If you’re a U.S. resident, the decision is easy – Binance is your only option.

 For everyone else, though, you have a tough choice to make.
 You should consider Bitfinex if you have some experience trading and want to perform more advanced trading strategies.
 If trust and/or ease-of-use are your top priority, take a look at Binance.